Cerritos Spousal Support Lawyers – Helping Clients With Alimony and More

 In the event of a California divorce, it’s not uncommon for one person in the marriage to have a higher income than the other.
 In these cases, it’s likely that the court will order the highest-earning person in the marriage to pay the other spousal support.

 No matter how long the marriage lasted for or how civil both parties are behaving in the divorce, the topic of spousal support is touchy and can be one of the most heated aspects of a divorce trial.
-In a divorce proceeding, it helps to have an attorney that understands how California alimony laws impact your situation and will aggressively represent your rights in court.
+In a divorce proceeding, it helps to have an attorney that understands how California spousal support laws impact your situation and will aggressively represent your rights in court.

-What is Alimony or Spousal Support?
+What is Spousal Support aka “Alimony”?

 Many people are unsure of the difference between spousal support and alimony.
 These terms are used interchangeably.
 Spousal support and alimony both refer to the amount awarded by the court for one of the former spouses to pay the other former spouse.
-The purpose of paying alimony is to lessen unfair economic effects that the divorce will have on the lower-earning spouse and to maintain the marital standard of living.
+The purpose of paying spousal support is to lessen unfair economic effects that the divorce will have on the lower-earning spouse and to maintain the marital standard of living.

 Oftentimes, the spouse earning less has made the decision to not pursue a career based on the need to support the family in a marriage.
-Alimony is meant to reduce hardships while the spouse learns to support himself or herself.
+“Alimony” is meant to reduce hardships while the spouse learns to support himself or herself.
 The spousal support may also be awarded to allow the spouse to continue the standard of living they became accustomed to while the two were a couple.

 Sometimes the former spouses are able to agree to an amount themselves and other times the court will determine the amount.
 Either way, a skilled divorce attorney can help you navigate the legal process and negotiate the alimony amount.

-How is Alimony Calculated in San Bernardino County?
+How is Spousal Support Calculated in California?

 The court will look at multiple factors when determining the amount of spousal support that will be awarded in a divorce case.
 Each case is unique, and the guidelines for establishing a spousal support order are not the same as a child support order.
 Here are some of the factors that the court will look at when deciding on a figure for alimony: